 Suitable for young readers with developmentally appropriate language, this beautiful nonfiction picture book traces the life of the Gay Pride Flag, from its beginnings with social activist Harvey Milk and designer Gilbert Baker to its spanning of the globe and its role in today's world.

-Sylvia and Marsha Start a Revolution!
-Joy Michael Ellison
+Sylvia and Marsha Start a Revolution! by Joy Michael Ellison

 Sylvia and Marsha are closer than sisters.
 They are kind and brave and not afraid to speak their truth, even when it makes other people angry.
 This illustrated book introduces children to the story of Sylvia Rivera and Marsha P. Johnson, the two transgender women of color who helped kickstart the Stonewall Riots and dedicated their lives to fighting for LGBTQ+ equality.
 It introduces children to issues surrounding gender identity and diversity, accompanied by a reading guide and teaching materials to further the conversation.